c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ### 1. Install Raspberry Pi OS Lite
-Using the official Raspberry Pi Imager, go to `Other` and select **Raspberry Pi 64 OS Lite** (the Pi Zero only supports Raspberry Pi 32 OS lite). **Note** These instructions are for **Bookworm** AND **Trixie**
+Using the official Raspberry Pi Imager, go to `Other` and select **Raspberry Pi OS 64-bit Lite** (the Pi Zero only supports 32-bit Lite). **Note:** These instructions are for **Bookworm** and **Trixie**.

-When using the Imager make sure these settings are selected to enable SSH and make sure your WIFI information is typed in EXACTLY or else it won't connect when turned on.
+When using the Imager make sure these settings are selected to enable SSH and make sure your WiFi information is typed in EXACTLY or it won't connect when turned on.

 ![edit](https://github.com/user-attachments/assets/3141a507-6746-4741-84ba-2c5a6f319004)
 ![wifi](https://github.com/user-attachments/assets/0669de7a-cb9c-4c2a-9129-8b044c088f9f)